International Students

 You are responsible for maintaining your immigration status and obeying immigration regulations during your stay in Canada.

-Three to four months before expiration date.
+Six months before expiration date.

 Before or after expiration date (depending on travel plans), usually after you extend your study permit or receive a post-graduate work permit.

-Before expiration date, usually after you extend your study permit or receive a post-graduate work permit (optional, if you are authorized to work in Canada).
+Usually after you extend your study permit or receive a post-graduate work permit (optional, if you are authorized to work in Canada).

 Optional, if you want government-issued photo identification.